 Do not miss

-The Place Ducale, a 17th century gem, is the centre of Charleville, a city favoured by an Italian prince, Charles de Gonzague.
+The Place Ducale, a 17th century gem, is the center of Charleville, a city favored by an Italian prince, Charles de Gonzague.

 Built between 1606 and 1624, it is attributed to Clément Métezeau, the brother of the King's architect Louis Métezeau, the designer of the Place des Vosges in Paris (which no doubt explains a certain similarity between the two squares).

-It comprises twenty-four town houses with four bays and triangular pediments, and four higher houses with two aisles, surmounted by domed bell turrets.
+It understood twenty-four town houses with four bays and triangular pediments, and four higher houses with two aisles, surmounted by domed bell turrets.

-Its palette of colours ensures that it is magnificent at any time of the year: ochre (stone from Dom-le-Mesnil), red (brick) and blue (slate from the Ardennes).
+Its palette of colors ensures that it is magnificent at any time of the year: ocher (stone from Dom-le-Mesnil), red (brick) and blue (slate from the Ardennes).